bgferraro/Breweries-Case/README.md

 Pipelined was built by ingesting the website (<https://www.openbrewerydb.org/>) that provides data from the breweries.
 The medallion model was used, which uses layers (bronze, silver and gold).
-Developed in notebooks on Databricks (.iypnb) The start is carried out by Airflow and all of this was containerized in docker to provide all files via gitHub The language considered was pyspark with delta tables to provide logs
+Developed in notebooks on Databricks (.iypnb) The start is carried out by Airflow and all of this was containerized in docker to provide all files via gitHub.
+The language considered was pyspark with delta tables to provide logs

 This application runs this repository with Airflow.
-Containerization of the Databricks with Airflow application to provide synchronization and activation of notebooks You need to add in `.env` and add your own credentials.
+Containerization of the Databricks with Airflow application to provide synchronization and activation of notebooks.
+You need to add in `.env` and add your own credentials.
 The code used in the Databricks notebooks is available in the `databricks_notebook_code` folder.